 The 1950s, as we’ve mentioned in our article about the Interesting Facts About the 1950s Fashion Scene, were the time when America experienced the resurgence of elegant and extravagant fashion.
+In this decade, women preferred to remain housewives, and only a few showed their talents, as did Masako Katsura or Marilyn Monroe.
 There were also lots of new styles and trends that were introduced in this decade due to the iconic fashion figures.
 One of those is Marilyn Monroe.

 Marilyn Monroe is one of the most iconic stars that has been on the silver screen, and there’s no denying that she is a legend.
 She was fascinating, intriguing, and very complicated.
 Unlike other stars, Marilyn Monroe did not come from the greatest of backgrounds.
 This is why it is interesting to learn that she rose to such fame.